Q. Who is and how can I get in contact with my academic advisor?

 - If students placed on academic suspension take any course work at another institution without prior written approval will not be allowed to use the transfer work toward their academic degree.

 - College of Business students may appeal their academic suspension by setting up a meeting with the Associate Dean for Undergraduate Programs by calling 601.266.4663.
-Students must also complete a suspension appeal form, located HERE.
+Students must also complete a Petition for Suspension Appeal form.

 - If suspended students get readmitted, they are given a contract GPA they must meet.
 If they meet the contract GPA, their pre-registered courses are held for the upcoming term.
 If they do not, they must appeal their suspension immediately or their pre-registered courses will be dropped.
-Regardless, all suspended students must meet with their departmental advisor or college dean by the end of each term to file a new contract to become eligible for continued enrollment each semester.
+Regardless, all suspended students must meet with their departmental advisor by the end of each term to file a new contract to become eligible for continued enrollment each semester.